Design Verification vs. Design Validation For Medical Devices: What’s the Difference?

 When writing your design inputs for design verification, it is important to keep in mind the following:

-• Define the conditions that are most suitable for your device, and how they might change.
+• Define the conditions that are most suitable for your device that needs validation or verification, and how they might change.

 • It is critical to ask what your device needs to do and what it needs to go through to achieve its purpose for the patient.